thedeadman782004/serverless-ReqRes/README.md

 })
 .plugins([
   authUserPlugin,
-    handelNotFoundPlugin
+    handleNotFoundPlugin
 ])
 //catch a plugin rejectcion
 .catch((errors ,req,res, rawServerlessEvent)=>{
-  //use second plugin to catch an error (first plugin rejected it's promise) res.notFound("User Not Found")
+  //use second plugin to catch an error (first plugin rejected its promise) res.notFound("User Not Found")
 })
 ```